medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 ---

+This quick guide will walk you through the steps of:

+1. Populating a spreadsheet to with the users you want to import.
+Uses Google Sheets.
+2. Upload the new users using the Admin UI in the CHT.
+3. Handling any errors that may have occurred during import.
+4. When done, you will have created new users, new contacts and new places, all of which are correctly associated in CouchDB with the correct UUIDs.

 {{% pageinfo %}}
 This guide shows how to import users from a spreadsheet from within the Admin Console.
 User creation can be scripted using the [CHT API]({{< relref "apps/reference/api#post-apiv2users" >}}) directly or using the [`cht-conf` tool](https://github.com/medic/cht-conf), which is detailed in the [CSV-to-Docs guide]({{< relref "apps/guides/data/csv-to-docs" >}}).

+The features on this page apply only to CHT 3.16.0 and later and assumes you're using Google Drive to manage your spreadsheets.
 {{% /pageinfo %}}

 ## Spreadsheet Instructions